International relations (1919–1939): China

 Japan's army in China was a virtually autonomous unit that was not well controlled by Tokyo.
 It sought to control all of Manchuria and indeed was ambitious toward moving deep into China.
 It seized Manchuria in September 1931 and set up Puyi as head of the puppet state of Manchukuo in 1932.
 The League of Nations denounced Japan, and Tokyo quit the League.
 The United States and Britain refused to recognize the conquest, but made no military moves at this point.
 The Japanese began to push from south of the Great Wall into northern China and the coastal provinces.
-In 1937, the Japanese army, still largely independent of Tokyo, clashed with Chinese forces in the Marco Polo Bridge Incident outside Beijing.
+In 1937, the Imperial Japanese Army, still largely independent of Tokyo, clashed with Chinese forces in the Marco Polo Bridge Incident outside Beijing.

 A full-scale war now began—the Second Sino-Japanese War.
 Japan held enormous advantages in wealth, technology, firepower, mobility and organizational strength.
 China had a very large, poor, population with a weak nation government and a large, poorly equipped and poorly trained army.
 China did enjoy the sympathy of most of the world, especially the United States and Britain, but they did not intervene.
 Shanghai fell after a three-month battle and Japan took control virtually all the coastal cities.
 The capital of Nanjing fell in December 1937.
 It was followed by an orgy of mass murders and rapes known as the Nanjing Massacre.
 Chiang moved his national capital to remote Chongqing.
 Japan set up a second puppet government, the Wang Jingwei regime, based in Nanjing.
 The United States took the lead in expressing outrage, and began plans to systematically aid Chiang's regime by a long supply line through Indochina while demanding that Japan withdraw.
 Japan took control of Indochina from France in 1941, cutting the main supply line, and escalating the conflict toward a war with the United States and Britain.